Glossary

 development

-Developed writing provides the reader with enough evidence and enough explanation to support the claim that the writer is making.
+A characteristic of writing that provides the reader with enough evidence and enough explanation to support the claim that the writer is making.
 This term applies to both full projects and to individual paragraphs.

 discipline